opensupporter/jquery-osdi/README.md

 [Back to top...](#)

+# Downloads & Source

+You can download the jQuery OSDI plugin file [here](https://raw.githubusercontent.com/opensupporter/jquery-osdi/master/jquery.osdi.js).
+A minimized version is available [here](https://raw.githubusercontent.com/opensupporter/jquery-osdi/master/jquery.osdi.min.js).

+You can view the source and fork the repository on GitHub [here](https://github.com/opensupporter/jquery-osdi).

 # Basic Usage & Demo

 Include jQuery and the plugin javascript file, then call the jQuery OSDI plugin on a form: